pablopalafox/semantic-depth/README.md

 `$ python semantic_depth_cityscapes_sequence.py --verbose`

-By default, the _naive distance_ will be computed, given that the Stuttgart sequence does not have walls/fences at each side of the road, as a Formula-E-like racetrack would, on which to compute our _advanced distance_.
+By default, the _road's width_ will be computed, given that the Stuttgart sequence does not have walls/fences at each side of the road, as a Formula-E-like racetrack would, on which to compute our _fence-to-fence distance_.

 In the **results** folder (which will have been created in the root if you didn't have one yet) you will find a new folder named **stuttgart_video** containing two other directories, namely **result_sequence_imgs** and **result_sequence_ply**.
 The former contains the output images with the computed distances written on the frame; the latter contains the masked 3D point cloud on which we compute the road's width at a certain depth.